Kodro23/Phoetry/README.md

 </p>

-[Check also this project] (https://github.com/Kodro23/Telco-challenge)
+Check also this project: https://github.com/Kodro23/Telco-challenge

 <!-- TABLE OF CONTENTS -->
 <details>